Restoration Hardware Faucets

 The company promises superior customer service:

-American made faucets comparable to Restoration Hardware include
+American made or assembled faucets comparable to Restoration Hardware include

-If you have experience with Restoration Hardware faucets, good, bad or indifferent, we would like to hear about it, so please contact us or leave a comment below.
+We are continuing to research the company.
+If you have experience with Restoration Hardware faucets, good, bad or indifferent, we would like to hear about it, so please contact us or post a comment below.